Honeywell HZ-445R Ceramic Surround

-If you have an air conditioner installed on top of your RV and it has a heater function, that’s a heat pump furnace.
-Heat pump furnaces are convenient because you don’t need a separate appliance from your air conditioner.
+If you have an air conditioner with a heat function installed on top of your RV, then you have a heat pump furnace.
+These are convenient since you don’t need a separate appliance from your air conditioner.
 However, they are nowhere near as powerful as a forced-air furnace.
 For example, a forced-air furnace might produce 30,000 BTUs of heat (discussed in the following section), while a heat pump might produce 6,000 BTUs of heat.
-This doesn’t mean that a heat pump furnace can’t keep you warm; it just means that a heat pump might not be the right choice in specific scenarios.
+This doesn’t mean that a heat pump furnace can’t help keep your RV stay warm, but it might not be the right travel heater in specific scenarios.

 Very popular among RV owners because of their portability.
 They are compact, lightweight, and you don’t have to worry about complicated installations.
 There are three types:

-- Gas/Propane – RV propane heaters (or gas) produce a beautiful blanket of hot air.
+- Gas/Propane – Propane (or gas) heaters will heat an area well.
 They are also extremely quiet – almost silent.
 They do cause a fair amount of humidity in the air, so your windows may get foggy.
 Fuel may become an issue unless you have a lot of backup canisters.

 - Electric – These are the most straightforward heaters to use.
 Simply plug electric heaters in and turn them on.
-You don’t have to worry about a stock of fuel around, open flames, humid air, or weird smells from propane gas.
-However, they don’t heat as well as gas heaters, and they tend to cost a lot more.
+You don’t have to worry about having a stock of fuel around, open flames, humid air, or weird smells from propane gas.
+However, they don’t heat as well as an RV gas heater, and they tend to cost a lot more.

-Once you’ve narrowed down your type, you can decide on other factors.
-One such factor is wattage.
-You’ll need to make sure that your RV’s battery can handle the starting watts of your RV heater.
+Once you’ve narrowed down your type, there are several other factors important to decide upon.
+For electric heaters for RV use one such factor is the wattage.
+You’ll need to make sure that your RV’s battery can handle the starting watts of your heater.
 Be sure not to confuse this number with the running watts.
-Most electric heaters use a maximum of 1,500 watts, and RV batteries can usually handle that unless you have a lot of appliances hooked up and turned on at once.
+Most portable electric heaters use a maximum of 1,500 watts, and RV batteries can usually handle that unless you have a lot of appliances hooked up and turned on at once.
 If you’re connected to shore power, you’ll likely be okay running most of your small devices simultaneously.

 BTUs (British Thermal Units)

 You’ve probably heard of BTUs before.
-In case you haven’t, the simplest way to explain it is that it’s a measure of how much hot air a product can produce.
-We briefly mentioned BTUs in the heat pump section regarding how different types of furnaces can vary significantly with BTUs.
-You can look at it like you look at watts – the more you have, the more your space can be heated.
+In case you haven’t, the simplest way to explain it is that they are a measure of how much hot air a product can produce.
+You can think of it in the same way we looked at watts – the more you have, the more your space can be heated.

-There is no “best amount” of BTUs that can be recommended because it’s a personal preference type of decision.
+There is no “best amount” of BTUs that can be recommended though because it’s a personal preference.
 However, there are some standard BTU ratings for different types of heaters.
-For example, many portable gas heaters produce somewhere around 1,500 BTUs.
+For example, many gas portable space heaters produce somewhere around 1,500 BTUs.